MarilizaC/doc-files/Quick Start for Subutai Bazaar.md

 # Quick Start for Subutai Bazaar
 This guide contains the initial procedures for setting up a Subutai Bazaar account.
-If you need more information about the Bazaar, see [Subutai Bazaar](https://subutai.io/bazaar.html).
+If you need information about the Bazaar and its features, see [Subutai Bazaar](https://subutai.io/bazaar.html).

 ## Create a Subutai Bazaar account
 Ready to join and experience the Bazaar?
 Follow the steps below to register and set up your Bazaar account: